epiverse-trace/datatagr/tests/testthat/_snaps/set_labels.md

       set_labels(cars)
     Condition
       Error in `set_labels()`:
       !
-Assertion on 'x' failed: Must inherit from class 'datatagr', but has class 'data.frame'.
+Assertion on 'x' failed: Must inherit from class 'safeframe', but has class 'data.frame'.

 ---